ati-ozgur/course-python/course-content/questions/Caesar-cipher.md

 [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) shifts the characters of the given string to right by three for example A becomes D.
 See below example.
 Do not forget that character in python string are also numbers.
-For this question only worry about English characters.
+For this question only worry about English Upper case characters.

+You will need to use following python functions.

+	ord
+	chr

 	Plain:    ABCDEFGHIJKLMNOPQRSTUVWXYZ